aregsar/aregsarblog/blog/2020/my-vscode-php-development-setup/index.md

 Similarly a breakpoint can be placed in the `testBasicTest` method of the `tests/unit/ExampleTest.php` file and the code can be debugged in the same way as the feature test code.

-## ReflectionException issue when debugging with the PHPUnit runner
+## ReflectionException issue when debugging with the Better PHPUnit runner

-There is an issue
+There is an issue when we run tests the Better PHPUnit runner while running the VSCode debugger.

-when we run the vscode debugger and we first run the betterphpunuit runner, we fist hit breakpoint on an exception with the message:
+The first thing that happens is we hit a breakpoint on an exception with the message:

 `Exception has occurred.ReflectionException: Method suite does not exist`

 If we continue debugging we hit our normal breakpoints and can continue debugging and running the tests.

+However it is annoying to keep hitting this exception every time we run tests while debugging.

-> Note: When we run the VSCode debugger and we run `phpunit` command in the VSCode terminal this exception is not hit.
-So this section only applies to the BetterPhpUnit's phpunit runner.
+> Note: When we run the VSCode debugger and we run `vendor/bin/phpunit` command in the VSCode terminal, this exception is not hit.
+So this section only applies to the Better PHPUnit's test runner.

-Below is where the exception breakpoint is hit:
+Below is the method where the exception breakpoint is hit:

 ```php
 //in PHPUnit source code Runner/BaseTestRunner.php